HealthIT-Kabarak/Malaria-Commodities-Prediction/README.md

 # Malaria-Commodities-Prediction

 ## 1.0 Devs Names
-  1. ROSE GITUNGO
+    1. Name: Rose Gitungo - rgitungo@kabarak.ac.ke
-  2. EDWIN WACHIRA
+    2. Edwin Wachira - erukuno@kabarak.ac.ke
-  3. PETER ROGENDO
+    3. Peter Rogendo - progendo@kabarak.ac.ke
-  4. EMMANUEL MOMANYI
+    4. Emmanuel Momanyi -

 ## 1.1: Problem Statement
 The restocking of Malaria commodities is currently done based on 6 month averages computed by MoH officials from the KHIS system data.
 These averages do not paint a clear picture of trends related to consumption such as seasonality, increases or decreases as well as other confounding factors.